Spectacular Insect Fossil Find in Eastern USA

 Mr Ribeiro has refused to hand over his treasure to a museum, claiming “the figures they offer are far off the mark.”
 A bold statement as setting a monetary value on such an item is a very difficult business.
 It is believed that he has already turned down an offer of 100,000 euros (£84,000).

-For Mr Ribeiro, this may be an opportunity to make some money, perhaps a lot of money, but this is really a sordid business as his actions are denying scientists the opportunity to study precious late Jurassic Sauropod material and eventually such a set of fossils could be put on public display at a museum for everyone in the community to see.
+For Mr Ribeiro, this may be an opportunity to make some money, perhaps a lot of money, but this is really a sordid business as his actions are denying scientists the opportunity to study precious Late Jurassic sauropod material and eventually such a set of fossils could be put on public display at a museum for everyone in the community to see.

-Dr Mateus, a specialist in the Jurassic dinosaurs of Portugal having worked on a number of specimens including the Brachiosaurid Lusotitan that he helped name and describe in 2003, has published a note on the website denouncing what he called the “sale of our heritage as if it were a car or a pair of shoes”.
+Dr Mateus, a specialist in the Jurassic dinosaurs of Portugal having worked on a number of specimens including the brachiosaurid Lusotitan that he helped name and describe in 2003, has published a note on the website denouncing what he called the “sale of our heritage as if it were a car or a pair of shoes”.

 Palaeontologists are calling for legislation to help protect fossils so that they can be declared “public heritage” and protected from being sold to the highest, wealthiest bidder to the detriment of the scientific community and the public.